Est. March 31, 2000 34,139 Previous Hits January 13, 2002

 34. It hurt the way your tongue hurts after you accidentally staple it to the wall.

 35. Her face was a perfect oval, like a circle that had its two other sides gently compressed by a Thigh Master.
+36. His thoughts tumbled in his head, making and breaking alliances like underpants in a dryer without Cling Free.

 37. He spoke with the wisdom that can only come from experience, like a guy who went blind because he looked at a solar eclipse without one of those boxes with a pinole in it and now goes around the country speaking at high schools about the dangers of looking at a solar eclipse without one of those boxes with a pinhole in it.

-38. She caught your eye like one of those pointy hook latches that used to dangle from screen dorrs and would fly up whenever you banged the door open again.
+38. She caught your eye like one of those pointy hook latches that used to dangle from screen dorrs and would fly up whenever you banged the door open again. ____________________________________